Email and Messaging

 NIU and Microsoft have signed a Business Associate Agreement that ensures Office365 and its features, including OneDrive, are safe for NIU's sensitive data, including HIPAA-regulated personal health information, student information regulated by FERPA, and credit-card information that must comply with Payment Card Industry requirements.

-- Retirees have free access to Office365 email and calendaring for one year after retiring, but then must join the Annuitants Association to retain access to email and calendaring.
+- Retiree accounts may be requested (ex.
+R1234567) once a retirement date has been specified.
+Retirees have free access to Office365 email and calendaring for one year after retiring, but then must join the Annuitants Association to retain access to email and calendaring.

 - Members of the NIU Alumni Association get Exchange Online / Office 365 email and calendaring through NIU.